-- objs (tuple of objects) The Python objects to display, or if raw=True raw HTML data to display. - raw (bool) Are the data objects raw data or Python objects that need to be formatted before display? [default: False] - metadata (dict (optional)) Metadata to be associated with the specific mimetype output.
+- \objs (object) The Python objects to display, or if raw=True raw HTML data to display. - raw (boo1) Are the data objects raw data or Python objects that need to be formatted before display? [default: False] - metadata (dict (optional)) Metadata to be associated with the specific mimetype output.